Skip to content

 Reek Sunday

-Reek Sunday is called ‘Domhnach na Cruaiche’ in Irish and it may also be known as Garlands Sunday.
+Reek Sunday is called ‘Domhnach na Cruaiche’ in Irish and may also be known as Garlands Sunday.

 Why is Croagh Patrick known as the Reek?